anan44/it-starts-with-clojure/materials/4-state-in-clojure/4-terminal-interface.md

            (rest word))))             ;; and binding rest of the letter (except first) to word
 ```

-first and rest play crucial role in how we process collections in clojure.
+`first` and `rest` play a crucial role in how we process collections in clojure.
-you will see them pretty much every where.
+You will see them pretty much every where.
-rest returns all but the first element of a collection.
+`rest` returns all but the first element of a collection.
-first does exactly the opposite.
+`first` does exactly the opposite.

 ```clojure
 (first [:a :b :c])